giacomo-folli/giacomo-folli/README.md

 <h3 align="center">A passionate software developer from Italy </h3>
 <p align="left"> <img src="https://komarev.com/ghpvc/?username=giacomo-folli&label=Profile%20views&color=0e75b6&style=flat" alt="giacomofolli" /> </p>

-- 👨‍💻 In november 2023 started my web dev journey at [LH](https://likablehair.it/).
-I'm currently working on some project as freelancer and finishing my bachelor's degree in IT Engineering <br>
+- 👨‍💻 I'm currently working on some project as freelancer and finishing my bachelor's degree in IT Engineering <br>

 - 📷 I like to contribute to Unsplash catalog of open source photos.
 You can find my work [here](https://unsplash.com/it/@giacomofolli)